aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to ODS or Online App" h2="Export DOCM to ODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, you may need to convert a DOCM file to an ODS file.
+This is because the ODS format is an open standard format that is supported by many applications, such as OpenOffice and LibreOffice.
+It is also easier to share and collaborate on documents in the ODS format.

- You can include DOCM to ODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to ODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for DOCM to ODS Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert DOCM to ODS.
+With Aspose.Words for C++, you can export DOCM to HTML.
+Then, with Aspose.Cells for C++, you can convert HTML to ODS.
+This makes it easy to include DOCM to ODS conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}